What is phenotype expansion?

 OK, you have found a very interesting mutation in a fantastic gene!
 However, your patient's feature seems to be (very) far from the clinical phenotype known to be associated with that gene.
 So, you think now that this could be a case of phenotype expansion.
 What to do next?

 At this point, we think you should ask yourself at least two questions:

 - Does the patient have at least some of the cardinal clinical features of the syndrome associated to this gene?

 - Is there sufficiently strong evidence to consider the mutation likely pathogenic or at least a "strong" VUS?

-If you can answer "yes" to both questions, then there is given likelyhood that this may really be a case of phenotype expansion and both the treating physician and the patient shoud be informed accordingly.
+If you can answer "yes" to both questions, then there is a given likelihood that this may really be a case of phenotype expansion and both the treating physician and the patient should be informed accordingly.

 If you must answer "no" to both questions, then you should probably go ahead and look at other patient's variants in other genes.

-If you can answer "yes" to only one of the two questions, then it might still be worth to remember this mutation for the future, mostly to stay open to newly acquired medical evidence which may help variant re-interpretation.
+If you can answer "yes" to only one of the two questions, then it might still be worth remembering this mutation for the future, mostly to stay open to newly acquired medical evidence which may help variant re-interpretation.